bernhard-42/vscode-jupyter-console/README.md

 - Full IPython features (magic commands, shell access, tab completion)
 - Useful for debugging and interactive exploration

-To start: Click the status bar or use the editor menu and select "Start Console Terminal"
+To start: Click the status bar or use the editor menu and select "Start Console Terminals"

 Output from code executed from the editor (cells or selections) are separated by `Out[<filename>]` markers.